Keflon/Maui.MvvmZero/README.md

 - Special support for Flyout and any derivatives.
 - Special support for IMultiPage<Page> (e.g. TabbedPage) and any derivatives.
 - ViewModel initialisation is typesafe, optional, and asynchronous if you want it to be.

-## Ethos
-`MvvmZero` is there to guide the way, not get in the way.
-If you understand the MVVM pattern, the aim is for MvvmZero to be intuitive, and to remain so if you go off the beaten track to do things your own way.

 ## QuickStart: